• Menu

 7. Lemmings

 These little creatures are really cute but they don’t have a very long lifespan.
-They are small rodents that live in big groups.
-They are quite territorial and prefer to be alone.
-They are known to walk across the Tundra in search of food and water.
-Unfortunately many do not make it, but those who survive to reproduce immediately.
+They are essentially small rodents that are quite territorial.
+You can often spot them walking across the tundras in search of food and water.

 Learn More: Animal Fun Facts